-The meat product, milk product, egg product and fishery product content of the composite product must also have come from an approved country and where appropriate from an approved establishment listed on the European Commission website.
+The meat product, milk product, egg product and fishery product content of the composite product must also have come from an approved country and where appropriate from an approved establishment.

-The composite product must be accompanied by the relevant health certificate in Regulation 28/2012 if they contain processed meat, milk, egg or fishery product.
+The composite product must be accompanied by the relevant official certificate in Regulation 2019/628 if they contain processed meat, milk, egg or fishery product.

 Composite products containing any other animal product must be accompanied by the relevant certificate required for the particular animal content or in other cases by a commercial document.

 Composite products where less than half their content is processed milk product are also subject to these requirements except where the conditions in Article 6 of Decision 2007/275/EC are met.

-Composite products referred to above are subject to veterinary checks at EU Border Control Posts (BCPs).
+Composite products referred to above are subject to veterinary checks at Border Control Posts (BCPs).

 A composite product that contains no processed meat product and less than half its substance of other processed product of animal origin is also subject to veterinary checks at BCPs except where they meet the requirements of Article 6 of Decision 2007/275/EC.
 The milk content must only come from a country approved for dairy products.